-CPE Program of CHS and the Diocese of Rockville Centre
+CPE Program of Catholic Health and the Diocese of Rockville Centre

 In keeping with the mission of Jesus, the Clinical Pastoral Education (CPE) program provides excellence in professional ministry education, preparing persons of all faiths to provide compassionate and respectful spiritual care to all patients and families.